hmaeyama/dotfiles/README.md

 ## Warning

-hmaeyama dotfiles support gnu commands only.
+This dotfiles support gnu commands only.
-so if you want to use bsd environment(for example macos),
+If you want to use bsd environment(for example macos),
-please install **coreutils**.
+please install gnu commands.